This post may contain affiliate links. See my disclosure policy.

 - Let it rest.
 In all my meat recipes, I recommend letting the meat rest for 10 to 20 minutes after cooking.
 This gives the ham juices time to soak back into the meat, giving you tastier results.

 - Switch up the glaze.
 You aren’t limited to the smoked ham glaze I used in this recipe.
-Try my 3-ingredient ham glaze, teriyaki sauce, or hot honey sauce instead.
+Try teriyaki sauce, brown sugar and mustard, or hot honey sauce instead.

 To store: Store the leftover ham and/or slices in an airtight container in the refrigerator for 3 to 4 days.